Censorship in Canada: Quebec

 A censorship board was established in Quebec in 1911.
 The deaths of seventy-eight children from the Laurier Palace Theatre fire in 1927, and opposition to film from the Catholic Church led to a ban on minors attending movie theatres.
 J.A.
 Cooper, the president of the Motion Picture Distributors and Exhibitors of Canada, stated that Quebec censors were "the worst in the world" in 1926.
 Maclean's reported that the amount of films banned in Canada fell from one hundred one in 1932, to nineteen in 1940, with nine being banned in Quebec.
-Quebec censors rejected all films the dealt with divorce.
+Quebec censors rejected all films that dealt with divorce.
 By the 1960s the Quebec censorship board was one of the largest with eighteen full-time staff employed compared to other provincial boards which had two to five full-time staff.

 When the Montreal International Film Festival was established in 1960, the Quebec censorship board agreed not to interfere with one-time showings of the films at the festival.
 Over 40,000 people attended the event.
 Protests subsequently arose after censored versions of the films were released to theatres.

 In 1961, a 125-page report on the censorship board reported that one-third of all films in Quebec had been censored.
 André Guerin, the chief censor, stated about Quebec censorship that "Along with Spain, the censorship was the tightest in the world".
 Under Guerin's leadership from the 1960s to the 1980s film censorship lessened with only seven of the eight hundred submitted films in 1965 being rejected.
 Censorship campaigns by Catholics against Heads or Tails and Apres-Ski, due to their pornographic nature, resulted in them becoming financially successful.